-Hosted layers allow you to easily share maps, features, and imagery with other members of your portal.
+Hosted layers allow you to easily share maps, features, and imagery with other members of your organization.

 Prerequisites to publish hosted layers